Q. Why is my Ficus lyrata (fiddle-leaf fig) dropping its leaves?

 - Is water draining properly and the run-off being removed?

-- Is it begging you for more light?
+- Is it begging you for more light to reach all or part of the tree?

 In some cases, like roots that have rotted from overwatering, the damage may not be repairable.
 For more minor issues, review the proper care steps In our Guide to Fiddle-leaf Fig Care and make necessary changes to gradually restore your plant's health.